qiwang1996/Memory-Tuning/README.md

 ## Visualization for attention vector  of  memory slots

 Our released code is setted for using BERT-Large but our visualization experiment is conducted  by using BERT-base.
 So you need to revise several places in code for visualization experiment as the Note part illustrated.

-Step1: revise code as  the Note part  illustrated
+Step1: revise code as Note part illustrated.
 Step2: Train  BERT-base  on  SST-2 and MRPC  for  MT-M, MT-F, MT-MF.
-Step3:
+Step3: use Visualize/MSRA/bert.py to replace Token-Level/ffn_trainable_module/bert.py  for MSRA or  use Visualize/SST-2/bert.py to replace  Sentence-Level/ffn_trainable_module/bert.py for SST-2
 Step4: use  predict.py  for inferring

 Take visualization of  memory using MT-F for example, MT-M and MT-MF are similar with it in the following steps.